Carlos Gomez Signs With Tampa Bay Rays, Fantasy Baseball Owners Should Take Note

 Injuries and struggles at the plate over the last few seasons caused his stock to take a bit of a hit, especially during his forgettable time with the Houston Astros.
 Over parts of two seasons with the Astros, he managed to post only a 0.221 batting average to go with only nine home runs.

-Carlos Gomez enters the 2018 MLB season at just 32 years old, showing that he may still have a few years left in front of him.
+Carlos Gomez enters the 2018 MLB season at just 32-years-old, showing that he may still have a few years left in front of him.
 He could be a buy-low option in fantasy baseball leagues, much like the Tampa Bay Rays saw him as a good discount on the free-agent market.
 Gomez has a shot to become the starting right fielder after the trade of Steven Souza Jr., so he is one player to pay close attention to in the Grapefruit League.